matsunagalab/differentiable_BTR/README.md

 Standalone scripts written in Julia are available in `script/` directory for the end-to-end differentiable blind tip reconstruction, cross validation, erosion, dilation, and RANSAC (for correcting tilt in AFM images).
 All the scripts read and write CSV-formatted AFM images files.
 For each usage, please see the ouptus of `--help` option.

-A typical work flow using the scripts would be follows:
+A typical work flow using the scripts would be follows.
+You can try them using test data in `script/data/`.

 ```bash
 $ cd script/